 c.
-Jussive-subjunctive =
+Jussive-subjunctive = $[\emptyset]$ (3P)

-$$[\varnothing]$$

-(3P)

 In matrix contexts, this derives all attested subjects and excludes the unattested 1P exclusive ones.
 Complications arise, however, with embedding and questions, where 1P subjunctives are attested.
-Obviation in embedded directives can in principle be described in context shift terms: subjects each shift to the corresponding speech act participant in the original context, and since no Jussive head in (80) just has a [speaker] feature, the result is equivalent to obviation.
+Obviation in embedded directives can in principle be described in context shift terms: subjects each shift to the corresponding speech act participant in the original context, and since no Jussive head in (82) just has a [speaker] feature, the result is equivalent to obviation.
 The problem is an empirical one: in Slovenian, arguments in embedded directives are strict indexicals (see Stegovec and Kaufmann 2015 regarding imperatives).
 The subject of an embedded 1P subjunctive must refer to the actual speaker, which can correspond to any individual in the original context.
-If, therefore, (80) is to be extended to embedded contexts, the features have to be strict indexicals.
-But then (80) fails to derive the attested pattern: 1P subjunctives are predicted not to exist and the obviation effect is left unexplained.
+If, therefore, (82) is to be extended to embedded contexts, the features have to be strict indexicals.
+But then (82) fails to derive the attested pattern: 1P subjunctives are predicted not to exist and the obviation effect is left unexplained.
 Furthermore, it is unclear how this type of approach could be extended to matrix questions, which fail to make accessible an original context with potentially different participants.

 Note moreover that the suggested extension of Zanuttini et al.'s account derives obviation as a conspiracy of three positive constraints and context shift (in principle all potential parameters of variation).
 This fails to capture the parallelism with control, the correlation of collective plural readings with the tolerance for partial referential overlap (cf. Section 2.3), and other cases where obviation is voided (e.g. with de re construed subjects; cf. Section 3.5).
-It is not surprising that the analyses of Zanuttini (2008), Pak et al. (2008), and Zanuttini et al. (2012) cannot be extended to derive obviation.
-It is not what they were designed to do.
-But as I suggest in Section 5.2, some of their observations about Korean may be integrated into the current system.
+It is not surprising that the analyses of Zanuttini (2008), Pak et al. (2008), and Zanuttini et al. (2012) cannot be extended to derive obviation, as obviation is not what these analyses were designed to capture.